What The FAQ Is This?

 In addition to the above, sometimes I also design the visual identity.
 I can also go much further and build a fully-branded startup company, but offering logo design as a stand-alone service, just isn't my thing.

-I don’t list many names with “buy now” prices, but when I do, the prices are firm.
+I rarely list names with “buy now” prices, but when I do, the prices are firm.

 I can start from scratch and whip up a fancy schmancy new name, customized specifically for your brand vision and business category.